1837 Great Plains smallpox epidemic: History

 Smallpox infections spiked in the 1780s and persisted up to the 1837 epidemic.
 In what is now Canada, the fur trade strengthened communities such as the Mushego Cree, Anishinaabe, and Ottawa.
-The Mandan tribe had previously experienced a major smallpox epidemic in 1780–1781, which severely reduced their numbers to less than a few thousand.
+In the United States, the Mandan tribe had previously experienced a major smallpox epidemic in 1780–1781, which severely reduced their numbers to less than a few thousand.
 Many other bands along the Missouri River suffered smallpox epidemics during 1801–1802 and 1831.

 Sporadic efforts were made to promote vaccination among the Indigenous peoples after the turn of the nineteenth century.
 With the passage of the Indian Vaccination Act of 1832, the U.S. Congress took its first step toward generating public support for vaccination of the Native Americans.
-But the scope of this program was limited; shortly after its passage, Secretary of State Lewis Cass stated that no effort would be made "under any circumstances" to send surgeons to vaccinate Indians up the Missouri River beyond the Arikara tribe.
+But the scope of this program was limited; shortly after its passage, Secretary of War Lewis Cass stated that no effort would be made "under any circumstances" to send surgeons to vaccinate Indians up the Missouri River beyond the Arikara tribe, denying vaccine requests from those tribes.
+It seems that Cass was more interested in establishing fur trading routes on the Missouri River without Native interference than he was in helping Native Americans overcome Smallpox on the plains.
+This decision may have also been influenced by the commissioner of Indian affairs, Elbert Herring, who in his 1832 annual report to the U.S. Congress and the Secretary of War, accused the Chippewa tribe of the Great Plains (a neighboring tribe of the Arikara) of spreading the first Smallpox epidemics through interaction with French and British traders.
 Thus many thousands of people remained unvaccinated, just as migration and settlement of the frontier by white Americans began to intensify.